Barren Plateaus Beyond Observable Concentration: BPs in Independent Layers

-{Before diving into the rigorous derivation, we can gain intuition from \Cref{fig:lightcone-concept} (a) and (b): strong entanglement across the light-cone boundary can transfer the effect of a local perturbation into degrees of freedom outside the measurement light cone (an entanglement-assisted ``leakage'' mechanism).
-In such cases, the reduced state within the light cone approaches maximally mixed, and the measurement becomes insensitive to the perturbation.}
+{Before diving into the rigorous derivation, we can gain intuition from \Cref{fig:lightcone-concept} (a) and (b): strong entanglement across the light-cone boundary can transfer the effect of a local perturbation into degrees of freedom outside the measurement light cone.} {In such cases, the reduced state within the light cone approaches maximally mixed, and the measurement becomes insensitive to the perturbation.} {Operationally, we call this mechanism information loss because the degrees of freedom carrying the perturbation are excluded by the final measurement light cone.} {This is distinct from information scrambling in a closed system: in scrambling the perturbation is still present globally, but is delocalized over the full operator space so that a fixed final observable can have exponentially small overlap with it.} {The fixed observable in this sense need not be local; it may be, for example, a full-support Pauli operator chosen independently of the scrambling unitary.} {Thus loss is caused by restriction to an accessible subsystem or light-cone region, whereas scrambling is caused by delocalization within the accessible closed-system dynamics.}

 Specifically, let $\cP_\Gamma$ denote the set of Pauli basis on $\Gamma$.
 We define the effective Pauli set as $S(\Gamma,G):= \{\id, g|g\in\cP_\Gamma, gG + Gg = 0\}$ and introduce the effective reduced state $\varrho_{\lcs}(V) := 2^{-|\lcs|} \sum_{g\in S(G,\lcs)} g\Tr[g \rho_{\lcs}(V)]$.
-The corresponding information loss is then characterized by the Hilbert-Schmidt deviation of $\varrho_{\lcs}(V)$ from the maximally mixed state. {We emphasize that while $\varrho_{\lcs}$ is not generally equal to the reduced state $\rho_\Gamma$, it captures the specific information component recoverable by the gradient operator $G$.
-By projecting onto the subspace of operators anti-commuting with $G$, $\varrho_{\lcs}$ provides a tighter bound than $\rho_\Gamma$ for locally scrambling ensembles, serving as a more precise statistical signature of trainability.}
+The corresponding information loss is then characterized by the Hilbert-Schmidt deviation of $\varrho_{\lcs}(V)$ from the maximally mixed state. {We emphasize that while $\varrho_{\lcs}$ is not generally equal to the reduced state $\rho_\Gamma$, it captures the specific information component recoverable by the gradient operator $G$.} {By projecting onto the subspace of operators anti-commuting with $G$, $\varrho_{\lcs}$ provides a tighter bound than $\rho_\Gamma$ for locally scrambling ensembles, serving as a more precise statistical signature of trainability.}

 \begin{theorem}[Information loss and barren plateaus] Let $O$ be an arbitrary Hermitian operator and its expectation value be the cost function.
 Let $\lcs$ denote the light cone subspace after applying the locally scrambling unitary $V$.
 The variance of the gradient is upper bounded as: